16-Bit-Dog/point-dpt/README.md

-# BradikenisticPointer
+# Point-DPT
- Pointer program to figure out where a Bradikenistic person is pointing on screen
+ Pointer program to figure out where a person is pointing on screen